Zimbra/zimbra-zimlet-rocketchat/README.md

 ## Separation of tenants

 This Zimlet does not separate tenants from Zimbra, so all users on your Zimbra server that have access to the RocketChat Zimlet will have an account on RocketChat and will be able to see and chat with each other.
 Accounts on RocketChat are created if/when the user logs-in on Zimbra.
 To remove a user from RocketChat you have to remove them on RocketChat and de-activate them in Zimbra or disable the RocketChat Zimlet for the user you want to remove from RocketChat.

+## Set the default chat channel

+RocketChat will default show the welcome page when it loads, you can change it to show the default chat channel by setting `default` in Administration -> General -> First Channel After Login.